School of Social, Historical and Literary Studies

 - Department: School of Social, Historical and Literary Studies

 - Faculty: Faculty of Humanities and Social Sciences

-Ben Davies is Lecturer in English Literature.
+Ben Davies is Senior Lecturer in English Literature.
 He received his MA and PhD from St Andrews, and his MSt from Oxford.
 He currently serves on the Executive Committee for University English and the British Association for Contemporary Literary Studies.
-He also runs the Time and Temporality Network and the Staff-Student Theory Reading Group.

 Ben’s research and teaching interests focus on modern and contemporary literature, literary theory and narratology.
 Ben’s monograph, Sex, Time and Space in Contemporary Fiction: Exceptional Intercourse, was published by Palgrave Macmillan in 2016.
 Taking Giorgio Agamben’s work on states of exception as its point of departure, this book formulates and analyses ‘exceptional sex’ in recent fiction, and complicates the critical tradition of analysing narratives of sex in terms of transgression, as well as attempts to make easy divisions between ‘straight’ and ‘queer’ time.
 This book also argues for exceptionality to be seen as a critically productive way to analyse narrative time, space, and relations.
 Ben is also the co-editor of Sex, Gender and Time in Fiction and Culture (Palgrave Macmillan, 2011), a collected volume that developed out of the AHRC-funded international conference ‘Sexualities In and Out of Time’ (Edinburgh, November 2008).